hummingbird-project/hummingbird-docs/Hummingbird.docc/HummingbirdWebSocket/WebSocketServerUpgrade.md

 ## WebSocket Handler

-The WebSocket handle function has three parameters: an inbound sequence of WebSocket data or text messages ( ``HummingbirdWebSocket/WebSocketInboundStream``), an outbound WebSocket packet writer (``HummingbirdWebSocket/WebSocketOutboundWriter``) and a context parameter.
+The WebSocket handle function has three parameters: an inbound sequence of WebSocket data or text messages ( ``HummingbirdWebSocket/WebSocketInboundStream``), an outbound WebSocket frame writer (``HummingbirdWebSocket/WebSocketOutboundWriter``) and a context parameter.
 The WebSocket is kept open as long as you don't leave this function.
 PING, PONG and CLOSE messages are managed internally.
 If you want to send a regular PING keep-alive you can control that via the WebSocket configuration.
 By default servers send a PING every 30 seconds.
-Data and text messages split across multiple packets are collated automatically.
+Data and text messages split across multiple frames are collated automatically.

 Below is a simple input and response style connection a message is read from the inbound stream, processed and then a response is written back.
 If the connection is closed the inbound stream will end and we exit the function.